ThyPandaKing/Tirutsava-Web-design.github.io/README.md

 # Rules

-1. Participant CAN'T REMOVE any html part , but CAN ADD some extra part according to his/her convenience.
+1. Participant CAN'T REMOVE any html part , but CAN ADD some extra part according to his/her convenience.You can reorganize the content if you want.

 2. Plagiarism from other participants will not be tolerated, and you will be disqualified.